List of Playboy Playmates of 1968: January

 Connie Kreski (September 19, 1946 – March 21, 1995), an American model and actress, is Playboy magazine's Playmate of the Month for January 1968 and Playmate of the Year for 1969.
 Kreski had long taffy-colored hair and blue eyes.

-Kreski died of a blocked carotid artery on March 21, 1995, in Beverly Hills, California.
+Kreski died from a blocked carotid artery on March 21, 1995, in Beverly Hills, California.
+She was 48.

 February

 Nancy Harwood (December 17, 1948 – May 13, 2014) was Playboy magazine's Playmate of the Month for its February 1968 issue.
 Her centerfold was photographed by William Figge and Ed DeLong.
 She describes herself in her Playboy.com biography page as "really inexperienced, still a virgin, in fact" at the time she posed for her centerfold.

 Nancy had an older brother and an older sister.
 Her father was a pharmacist.
 She became a representative for several jewelry makers, as well as the one-time president of the Centerfold Alumni Association.

+Nancy Rebecca (Harwood) Kelly died May 13, 2014 after a 2-year battle with cancer.
+Nancy was 65.

 March

 Michelle Hamilton (born Roxanna Platt on December 20, 1948, in Elmira, New York) was Playboy magazine's Playmate of the Month for its March 1968 issue.
 She made a prior appearance in Playboy in the November 1967 issue in the Playboy Charter Yacht Party pictorial (starting on page 133) as "Roxanna".
 Her centerfold was photographed by William Figge and Ed DeLong.

+Dr. Roxanna P. Platt is a family medicine doctor in Palm Beach Gardens, Florida.
+She received her medical degree from Spartan Health Sciences University and has been in practice for more than 20 years.